-Ready to unwind and grab some much-needed rest and relaxation, I started scrolling through an abundant list of virtual meditation classes.
-Pro tip: Knowing how powerful a Yoga Nidra class can be, book a class at night because you will be in such a state of Zen that you really can’t expect yourself to even be able to focus on mindless television (I’m looking at you, The Bachelorette) after a class.
+Ready to unwind and grab some much-needed rest and relaxation, I started scrolling through an abundant list of virtual meditation classes on the Mindbody app.
+Knowing how powerful a Yoga Nidra class can be, I decided to book a class at night because I knew I would be in such a state of Zen that I really couldn't expect myself to even be able to focus on mindless television (I’m looking at you, The Bachelorette) after a class.

 As a yoga instructor in Phoenix, I've been to my fair share of in-person guided meditation classes in the Valley of the Sun, I felt like trying something totally new and opted to go on a virtual vacation for my meditation experience.
 With the world at my fingertips, I decided to try a Yoga Nidra class at Hot Yoga Capitol Hill in Washington, DC.